wonderCS1213/LGEA/README.md

-# GSEA
+# LGEA

-[NLPCC 2024] The source codes for `GSEA: Global Structure-Aware Graph Neural Networks for Entity Alignment`.
+[Neurocomputing 2025] The source codes for `Local and Global Structure-Aware Contrastive Framework for Entity Alignment`.

 ## Getting Started